 The roads were already packed with evacuees from the neighboring city and ours.
 It took us an hour and a half to drive across town, but only 20 minutes after we left our home, those parched grasses on the mesa were already spent fuel for the fire raging on the edge of our neighborhood.

-991 buildings were destroyed in parts of Boulder County on December 30th, 2021.
+Over 1,000 homes were destroyed in parts of Boulder County on December 30th, 2021.
 There wasn’t much the fire crews could do for the structures, the jets of water from their hoses turning back on them in the 100-mile-an-hour wind.
 No planes or helicopters could drop fire suppressants.
-Costco was surrounded by fire, families fled from the Chuck e Cheese in a dystopian haze, and a horse ran through town, its image captured in a smoky, surreal photo.
+Costco was surrounded by fire, families fled from the Chuck E Cheese in a dystopian haze, and a horse ran through town, its image captured in a smoky, surreal photo.

 By the time the lumber yard of Home Depot caught fire, the fire hydrants were losing pressure as the city’s water began leaking out of hundreds of burned homes.